Posted Nov 17 2010 4:14PM

 What you need to know: Owners reportedly favor a system that would allow them to cut their losses on so-called "bad" contracts for underperforming players.
 That could mean shorter-term contracts and less guaranteed money.

 Bottom line: Guaranteed contracts have been a staple in the NBA for years.
 The union isn't going to give up what they have without a fight.
-In negotiations before the lockout, the owners agreed to come off their stance.

 What you need to know: Stern has said that the idea of eliminating at least a couple of teams in order to enhance the league's bottom line -- and its on-court product -- is on the table.